LwandleDlamini/HistoryQuizApp/README.md

-This is the link to the code on github: https://github.com/LwandleDlamini/HistoryQuizApp.git This is the link to the youtube video showing how the app works:
+This is the link to the code on github: https://github.com/LwandleDlamini/HistoryQuizApp.git This is the link to the youtube video showing how the app works: https://youtu.be/dGbQTOvbPdc?si=9Q6jLuBG4dyq0fQJ

 References:
+Liehanels (no date) Liehanels/QuizzApp: A Quizz app to test your science skills!, GitHub.
+Available at: https://github.com/liehanels/QuizzApp (Accessed: 21 May 2025).
+Also the youtube video